Promises and Secrets

 Understand, then, that those who have faith are children of Abraham.

-We essentially become adopted Jews.
+We essentially become adopted Jews - not the other way around.
 And what better way is there to understand the message of the Jews than to properly understand what their original words mean in language, custom, and culture?
 You know, see things in the CHRISTian perspective.
 He was a Jew, after all.

 Disagree?
 Find an error?
 Contact us at firstname.lastname@example.org and give us your view.